Discover our Natural LandscapeLearn More

 For a fascinating lesson on plate tectonics – and a chance to walk on the Earth's mantle – visit the Tablelands in Gros Morne National Park.
 Torngat Mountains National Park in northern Labrador is home to 3.9-billion-year-old rocks – some of the oldest on the planet.

-The spectacularly preserved fossils and petrified remains found at Mistaken Point Ecological Reserve on the Avalon Peninsula are 575 to 560 million years old.
+The spectacularly preserved fossils found at Mistaken Point Ecological Reserve on the Avalon Peninsula are 565 million years old.
 It's the oldest, most diverse assemblage of multicellular life ever found on Earth.

 Picture Yourself Here #ExploreNL